AaltoSciComp/scicomp-docs/training/scip/matlab-basics.rst

 ========================
-Nov 2019 / Matlab Basics
+Nov 2020 / Matlab Basics
 ========================

 Part of `Scientific Computing in Practice <https://scicomp.aalto.fi/training/scip/index.html>`__ lecture series at Aalto University.

-**Audience:** Aalto employees and students.
+**Audience:** FCCI consortium members, students and employees looking for the basic intro into Matlab.

 **About the course:**